Envirometrix/PredictiveSoilMapping/docs/Soil_variables.md

 #>  $ LATWGS84: num  -11 -11 -11 -11 -11 ...
 ```

 Next we need to format all Munsell color codes to ''Hue_Saturation_Intensity'' format.
-We can slowly replace the existing codes until all codes can be matched with the RGB table:
+We can incrementally replace the existing codes until all codes can be matched with the RGB table:

 ```r